-- 5. Tighten the module mounting screws to a torque of 80 106 in-lbs (9 12 Nm). - 6.
-Rotate the flywheel to remove the feeler gauge. - 7.
+- 6. Rotate the flywheel to remove the feeler gauge. - 7.
 Install the blower housing and starter. - 8.
 Hook the spark plug wire from the clip in the carburetor insulator. - 9.
-Install the Heatbox and intake elbow by following the steps described in Chapter 3: Air Intake Systems. - 10.
+Install the Heat box and intake elbow by following the steps described in Chapter 3: Air Intake Systems. - 10.
 Connect the spark plug wire to the spark plug. - 11.
 Test run the engine before returning to service.